Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 2. Reduce coverage on older vehicles: Consider dropping collision and comprehensive on cars valued under $3,000

-3. Improve your credit score: Many states allow credit-based insurance scoring, which directly impacts rates
+3. Improve your credit score: Many states allow credit-based insurance scoring — poor credit can spike rates further on top of a DUI surcharge

-5. Maintain continuous coverage: Avoiding a coverage lapse is essential to preventing even higher rates
+5. Maintain continuous coverage: Avoiding any coverage lapse is essential to preventing even higher rates and resetting your SR-22 compliance period

 Pincher's Pro Tip

 Pull quotes at the 3-year and 5-year marks after your DUI.
-Many companies significantly reduce rates at these milestones—switching at the right moment can save you hundreds of dollars annually.
+Many companies significantly reduce rates at these milestones — switching at the right moment can save you hundreds of dollars annually.
+Never assume your current insurer is still the best option.

 When to Shop for New Insurance